mongodb/mongodb-enterprise-kubernetes/samples/multi-cluster-cli-gitops/README.md

 ## Multi-Cluster CLI Job setup
 To enable the manual disaster recovery using the CLI, this sample provides a [Job](./resources/job.yaml) which runs the recovery subcommand as a [PreSync hook](https://argo-cd.readthedocs.io/en/stable/user-guide/resource_hooks/).
 This ensures that the multicluster environment is configured before the application of the modified [`MongoDBMulti`](./resources/replica-set.yaml) resource.
 The `Job` mounts the same `kubeconfig` that the operator is using to connect to the clusters defined in your architecture.

+## RBAC Settings for the Central and Member clusters
+The RBAC settings for the operator are typically creating using the CLI.
+In cases, where it is not possible, you can adjust and apply the YAML files from the [rbac](./resources/rbac) directory.

 ### Build the multi-cluster CLI image
 You can build a minimal image containing the CLI executable using the `Dockerfile` [provided in this repo](./../../tools/multicluster/Dockerfile).
 ``` shell